A look at pardons, clemency in waning weeks of Trump tenure

 ALFRED LEE CRUM:

 The 89-year-old pleaded guilty in 1952 — when he was 19 — to helping his wife’s uncle illegally distill moonshine.
 He served three years of probation and paid a $250 fine.
-The White House said Crum has maintained a clean record and a strong marriage for nearly 70 years, attended the same church for 60 years, raised four children, and regularly participated in charity fundraising events
+The White House said Crum, of Oklahoma, has maintained a clean record and a strong marriage for nearly 70 years, attended the same church for 60 years, raised four children, and regularly participated in charity fundraising events.

-Associated Press writers Kevin Freking and Michelle L. Price contributed to this report.
+Associated Press writers Zeke Miller, Jill Colvin, Eric Tucker, Michael Balsamo in Washington and Michelle Price in Las Vegas contributed to this report.